-Maó-Mahón has been Menorca's capital city since the British moved it from Cuitadella in 1721.
-It is situated on the east coast of the island and is home to over 20,000 inhabitants.
+Mao-Mahon has been Menorca's capital city since the British moved it from Cuitadella in 1721.
+Situated on the island's east coast, it is home to over 20,000 inhabitants.
 This historic harbour town is known for its busy beach resorts, beautiful Georgian architecture, clear blue waters and fine, sandy coastline.
-It also has the biggest natural port in the Mediterranean; over 6km long with a history that spans as far back as the 3rd century!
+It also has the biggest natural port in the Mediterranean; over 6km long with a history that spans as far back as the 3rd century.

 There are countless bays and small secluded beaches dotted all over Menorca's east coast, nestled between the rock formations and Mediterranean cliffs.
 Soak up the sunshine with summer activities at the popular nearby beach resorts: S'Algar, Es Castell, Punta Prima and Sant Lluís.
 However if solitude and peace and quiet is what you seek, then the small coves in the pine woods and red sandy beaches will provide all the tranquility you need.